nprint/benchmarks/index.md

 # Tracking Progress in Network Traffic Analysis

-The goal of this repository is to centralize, standardize, and track the progress of techniques in network traffic analysis for a variety of tasks.
+The goal of this repository is to centralize, standardize, and track the progress of techniques in network traffic analysis for any task.

 # Contributing